The Mole (American TV series) season 2: Episode 2

-Clothesline Game: The players had to select two women with the most fashion sense, and a man with need of fashion advice.
+Clothesline Game: The players selected two women with the most fashion sense and a man with need of fashion advice.
 These players then secretly assigned a variety of outlandish outfits - from a rabbit costume to a G-string bathing suit - to each of the other players.
-These players were brought in pairs to the clothing area, and were charged with changing into the designated costume and wearing it to a nearby train station, where all 13 players would have to meet to catch a train to St. Moritz.
+These players were brought in pairs to the clothing area and charged with changing into the designated costume and wearing it to a nearby train station, where all 13 players would meet to catch a train to St. Moritz.
 For each player who kept their costume on the entire time until reaching the Schweizerhof hotel, $2,000 was added to the pot.
 After the 5 couples were sent on their way, the three players who picked their outfits were given the choice to double the value of the challenge by wearing a baby bonnet, pacifier, and diaper to the station.